Erica Bornemann, Director

 After assisting the Town of Waterbury with its flood recovery efforts following Tropical Storm Irene, Lauren joined the Hazard Mitigation division of VEM in the summer of 2014.
 Her work focuses primarily on implementing all Hazard Mitigation Grant Program (HMGP) projects across the state.
 She became the State Hazard Mitigation Officer in March of 2016.
 Before moving to Vermont, Lauren received an M.S. in Biology from University of Maryland, where she studied climate change at the Institute of Marine and Environmental Technology in Baltimore.
 She also holds a B.S. in Biology from Clemson University.

 Stephanie Smith, Hazard Mitigation Planner

 Stephanie joined the Recovery and Mitigation Section of VEM as the Hazard Mitigation Planner in June of 2016.
-Her work focuses primarily on reviewing Local Hazard Mitigation Plans and assisting in the implementation of Hazard Mitigation Grant Program (HMGP) projects.
+Her work focuses primarily on reviewing Local Hazard Mitigation Plans, coordinating the State Hazard Mitigation Plan update, and assisting in the implementation of Hazard Mitigation Grant Program (HMGP) projects.
 She holds a Master’s in Urban Planning and Policy from the University of Illinois at Chicago.